MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 ```

 4. **Output Layer**:
-   - A single convolutional layer reduces the feature map to the target image dimensions, reconstructing the output to match the original image size (e.g., \(1 \times 48 \times 48\)).
+   - A single convolutional layer reduces the feature map to the target image dimensions, reconstructing the output to match the original image size (1 * 48 * 48).

 ---